-Program Synopsis: The STAY program, which began enrolling participants in June 2007, provides a comprehensive range of support services and housing options in Alameda County for transition age young adults (TAY) 18 through 24 that have significant mental health disabilities and are unserved or underserved by the current system.
-The primary goals for the STAY program are to ensure that program participants have safe and permanent housing; are able to achieve their individualized, recovery-focused goals; and are able to function as self-sufficiently as possible within their homes and communities.
+Program Synopsis: The STAY program, which began enrolling participants in June 2007, provides a comprehensive range of support services for transition age young adults (TAY) age 18 through 24 in Alameda County who have significant mental health disabilities and are unserved or underserved by the current system.
+The primary goals for the STAY program are to support participants in accessing safe, stable housing in achieving their individualized, recovery-focused goals and in functioning as self-sufficiently as possible within their homes and communities.

 About the program: